kaityo256/paraview-sample/makej/README.md

 # Make -j Example

 ## Summary
-An example of using make -j.
+An sample of using make -j.

 ## Usage